How I Vibe: Ian Westermann, Founder of Essential Tennis

-Westermann has seen an upward trajectory in the content he’s able to create using the Vibe board and said, “It’s enabled me to communicate in more ways, and more interesting ways, so for me it’s super valuable.”
+Westermann has seen an upward trajectory in the content he’s able to create using the Vibe Board.
+He said, “It’s enabled me to communicate in more ways, and more interesting ways, so for me it’s super valuable.”
 He strongly believes that any tool that helps people convey their message in a more engaging and effective way is worth the investment, especially as a business owner and entrepreneur.

-“I would say to anybody who is considering [investing in a Vibe board], it’s probably worth it, just to develop yourself as a communicator and as an operator in a 2020, 2021 world,” Westermann said.
+“I would say to anybody who is considering [investing in a Vibe Board], it’s probably worth it, just to develop yourself as a communicator and as an operator in a 2020, 2021 world,” Westermann said.
 “It’s critical to be able to differentiate yourself in some kind of way, and I think the Vibe makes it really fun and easy to do that.”